bhumphrey0x20/Behavior-Cloning/writeup_template.md

-# **Behavioral Cloning
+# **Behavioral Cloning**
-    Project 3 Udacity Self-Driving Car Nanodegree**
+## **Project 3 Udacity Self-Driving Car Nanodegree**

 ## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

-**Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolution neural network in Keras that predicts steering angles from driving images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report